jorgemachado89/golang-tutorial/README.md

 * "make" keyword allocates and initializes a Slice.
 * It is possible to recursively create Slices based on Slices.
 * The capacity of the Slice if equal to the length of its underlying Array
 * When appending values to a Slice the underlying Array will hold its capacity until it can no longer support additional values.
 Moreover, when adding a capacity + 1 value a new underlying Array will be created with double the previous capacity.
+The reference to the Slice does not mutate when appending new values.